MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 ---
-title: Visual vs. windowed hosting of WebView2
+title: Windowed vs. visual hosting of WebView2
-description: Learn about hosting WebView2 in visual and windowed environments.
+description: Deciding whether to have your app use windowed hosting vs. visual hosting of the WebView2 control.
+Hosting WebView2 in windowed or visual environments.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual